emtee40/userscripts-izzy/yt2invidio.md

 ### What does this script do?
 For a little more privacy: rewrite YouTube links to point to your favorite Invidious instance.
 Details on the „why" can be found [here](https://www.kuketz-blog.de/empfehlungsecke/#youtube).

-If you are using the [Mouseover Popup Image Viewer](https://greasyfork.org/de/scripts/404-mouseover-popup-image-viewer) (MPIV), here's the rule for the preview image:
+If you are using the [Mouseover Popup Image Viewer](https://greasyfork.org/de/scripts/404-mouseover-popup-image-viewer) (MPIV), here's an example rule for the preview image:

     {"r":"(invidious\\.snopyta\\.org/watch.+?v=|v/)([a-z0-9_-]+)", "s":"https://invidious.snopyta.org/vi/$2/mqdefault.jpg"}